votca/votca/papers/v2024/paper.md

 # Statement of need

-`VOTCA` was originally developed as a platform for method development and comparison.
+VOTCA was originally developed as a platform for development and comparison of coarse-graining (CSG) methods.
-Since the last software publication in 2015 this stance was strengthened by adding more methods, more examples and involving more developers.
-Many users have used VOTCA to compare different coarse-graining strategies on a neutral ground and used those insights to use a more specialized package if needed.
-There are many other coarse-graining packages around including, but not limited to BOCS [@bocs], DeePCG [@deepcg], IBIsCO[@ibisco], MagiC [@magic] and OpenMSCG [@openmscg].
-Some of which are not open-source or specilized in one method.
+Since the last software publication in 2015 VOTCA-CSG was strengthened by adding more methods, more examples and involving more developers.
+Many users have used VOTCA to compare different coarse-graining strategies on a neutral ground and, if needed, proceeded with a more specialized package based on the gained insight.
+Such other coarse-graining packages include, among others, BOCS [@bocs], DeePCG [@deepcg], IBIsCO [@ibisco], MagiC [@magic] and OpenMSCG [@openmscg], some of which are not open-source or specialized in one method.
 Others have stopped being developed or lack contributions from the greater community.
-It is difficult to build  all inclusive community package for coarse-graining as it is sometimes hard to consolidate different development styles and constantly changing priorities from sponsors that leave little time for good software engineering pratices.
-In this context we would like to point out that there is a fork of the VOTCA packagei [@mpip-votca] that contains some feature e.g. Kernel-based machine learning methods [@mlpot], that has not been merged.
+It is difficult to build all-inclusive community package for coarse-graining as it is sometimes hard to consolidate different development styles and constantly changing priorities from sponsors that leave little time for good software engineering practices.
+In this context we would like to point out that there is a fork of the VOTCA package [@mpip-votca] that contains some feature e.g. Kernel-based machine learning methods [@mlpot], that has not been merged.

+Next to strengthening the coarse-graining functionality of VOTCA, another major development direction taken since 2015 is the addition of explicit quantum-mechanical modules aiming at the simulation of static and dynamic properties of electronically excited states in complex molecular environments using multiscale frameworks.
+Specifically, the VOTCA-XTP part provides an open-source implementation of many-body Green's functions methods (known as $GW$-BSE) with the capability of linking this quantum-mechanical description of a molecular system to a classical (microelectrostatic) environment model and to perform rate-based dynamic simulations with kinetic Monte-Carlo.
+Basic $GW$-BSE functionality in molecular settings has also more recently been supported in other packages, such as Turbomole [@turbomole], ADF [@ADF2001], PySCF [@pyscf], or MOLGW [@molgw], but these are either commercial or do not provide links to a multiscale framework for complex environments and dynamics.

 ## Coarse-Graining
 In the coarse-graining part of VOTCA, VOTCA-CSG, we made a lot of improvements to the IMC method and have added a new iterative approach the so-called iterative integral equation (IIE) method, which are both described in detail below and in reference therein.